Best Freediving Fins

 Due to the engineering of freediving fins, they are optimized for rapid descent and will not be effective while you are hovering next to the surface.
 Plus, with snorkeling versions, they will allow for advanced movement and provide you with more control.
 Basically, stick to the type of diving that they are designed for.

-Q: How Do You Pack Them?
+q: How Do You Pack Them?

-Back when the design of the blades was discussed, it was mentioned that both fiberglass and carbon fiber are actually fragile.
+Back when the design of the blades was discussed, it was mentioned that both fiberglass and carbon fiber is actually fragile.
 It seems odd that the more advanced materials are more fragile, but that is the way it goes.
 And, unless you have access to diving where you do not need to travel, you will need to know how to pack them.
 For starters, you should not simply throw them in the back of your car and hope for the best.
 Doing so can lead to damage and given the price tag of some of the more premier models, should be avoided.

 However, if you have a backpack, you could do a fancy trick with a carabiner and around two feet of line.
 Loop both ends of the line and feed it through the heel of the pocket and out the toe.
 From there, attach it to the carabiner and to your backpack.
 Or, you could simply buy a storage case (if one does not come with your purchase).

-Q: How Do You Care for Them?
+q: How Do You Care for Them?